Camping At The Festival

 ATM – ATM/Cash-out facilities will be available on-site from Thursday 9 April 2020.

-PARKING – If you do not purchase a Campground Vehicle Pass, parking is available for free at Wells Station Road car park.
+PARKING – If you do not purchase a Campground Vehicle Pass, parking is available at Wells Station Road car park.

 Access to Camping Areas